erebe/personal-server/README.md

 1. Force me to revoke one of my 2FA device in order to measure/learn the pain to do it and avoid fearing such event to occur.
 2. Improving maintenability by automating upgrade/re-build of everything.
 So far I only update when I decide too, but would like to ease this process and centralize version of everything
 3. Reduce my reliance on a 3rd party CI (github), everything can work without it, but it is too convenient, so I would like to internalize it (GitlabCI ?
 Drone ?
 Will see)
+4. Ease integration ?
+I can't use on the shelf tool and need to re-integrate every myself, which is sometime a pain, as it is not as easy as start this container in portainer.
+But hey, it is the purpose of this project to do it myself to learn ¯\_(ツ)_/¯